macimax/WIKI_STEPMANIA/File-Formats/sm.md

 10. Color string in either "1.0^0.5^0.75^0.25" or "#ff7fcf3f" form.
 The fourth channel is optional.
 11. Second color string, same format.

 The file names (values 2 and 8) and the colors (values 10 and 11) are passed to the effect file as thread variables.
 Most effects do not use the second file.
+Most SM files use 6 values per each BGCHANGES line.

 TODO: Add more information about BGChanges in the editor